voltrb/volt/Readme.md

 ### ReactiveValue Gotchas

 There are a few simple things to keep in mind with ReactiveValues.
-In order to make them mostly compatible with other ruby objects, a two methods do not return another ReactiveValue.
+In order to make them mostly compatible with other ruby objects, two methods do not return another ReactiveValue.

     to_s and inspect